Bingeing on Fruit and WW Snacks

 Dinner: 2 Tilapia filets, cooked in 1 tbsp of I-Can’t-Believe-It’s-Not-Butter – 6 points

-Snack: 1 fruit cup, 1 cup baby carrots, 1 apple, 2 Weight Watchers Cheddar Pretzel packets, 3 Weight Watchers Dark Chocolate Raspberry Mini snack bars, 4 Weight Watchers Chocolate Mint Mini snack bars – 16.5 points
+Snack: 1 fruit cup, 1 cup baby carrots, 1 apple, 1 orange, 2 Weight Watchers Cheddar Pretzel packets, 3 Weight Watchers Dark Chocolate Raspberry Mini snack bars, 4 Weight Watchers Chocolate Mint Mini snack bars – 16.5 points

 TOTAL POINTS: 31

 Activity Points earned: 0

 My Fear of Bingeing on Weight Watchers Snacks

 So here’s a new development that could turn out to be a major problem: Having all the WW snack foods in the house now makes me anxious because they are so delicious.
 I don’t ever need to have a normal, high-calorie chocolate snack again.
 But you can gain weight from overeating anything—including these addictive little buggers.

 One of life's mysteries is how a 1-pound box of candy can make a woman gain 2 pounds. –Anonymous